debasispal2007/funda-playwright-tests/README.md

 ### Test Sequence:

-1. First, run the login test which requires manual CAPTCHA intervention:
+1. First, run the login test:
 ```bash
 npx playwright test login.spec.js --headed
 ```
-When prompted by the CAPTCHA challenge, solve it manually.
-The test will wait for your intervention.

 2. After successful login, run the map search tests:
 ```bash
 npx playwright test map-search.spec.js
 ```
+When prompted by the CAPTCHA challenge, solve it manually.
+The test will wait for your intervention.

+**Imp Note:**
+The Test is supposed to fail as the requirement is not correct the map cannot zoom and select a list of properties.

 3. Then run the list view tests:
 ```bash